FourCoreLabs/service/README.md

 despite the substantial differences.
 It also can be used to detect how a program is called, from an interactive terminal or from a service manager.

+Added Support for windows callbacks on events.
+This can help you receive session change and other notifications Look at examples/winextracallback for how to do this

 ## BUGS
  * Dependencies field is not implemented for Linux systems and Launchd.